-For Ms. Hatice Cengiz, remembering what happened on October 2, 2018, is a painful and hard exercise.
-On that day, her fiancé Jamal Khashoggi, well-known Saudi, US-based journalist, went to the Saudi Consulate in Istanbul in order to pick up the documents required for their soon-to-be marriage.
+For Ms. Hatice Cengiz, remembering what happened on October 2, 2018 is a painful and hard exercise.
+That day, her fiancé Jamal Khashoggi, a well-known Saudi, U.S.-based journalist, went to the Saudi Consulate in Istanbul to pick up the documents required for their soon-to-be marriage.
 He never left that building alive.
 “Actually, I don’t want to remember that day, because I didn’t know that my life would have totally changed.
 It was the initiation of a highly painful and sad period for me,” the Turkish researcher explained.

 In the days that immediately preceded the fatal appointment at the Consulate, the Washington Post journalist didn’t suspect that his life could be at risk.
 He had already visited the diplomatic headquarters a few days before, on September 28, and he had been warmly welcomed.
-Before that first appointment, Jamal was afraid.
-“We considered all the possibilities,” and even “the worst-case scenario occurred to us,” Cengiz explains.
-However, the Consulate officials asked him about his new life, offered him coffee or tea, and congratulated him on his marriage.
+Before that very first appointment, Jamal was afraid.
+“We considered all the possibilities,” and even “the worst-case scenario occurred to us,” Cengiz explained.
+However, during his first visit, the Consulate officials asked him about his new life, offered him coffee and tea, and congratulated him on his marriage.
 They graciously talked with him for about 30 minutes.
-Jamal, thereby, relaxed and decided to schedule another visit for the last bureaucratic procedures.
+Jamal, thereby, relaxed and decided to schedule another visit to deal with the last bureaucratic procedures.
 In Cengiz’s view, his murder must have been planned between those two appointments.

-On the other hand, a few days after her fiancé’s murder, Cengiz received a notable invitation from the US Government: President Trump proposed a meeting at the White House.
-On the same day, Hatice received a call from the Secretary of State, Mike Pompeo.
-However, she decided to decline.
-The United States, she explains, “didn’t do anything for Jamal’s case.
-The US has a responsibility towards the entire world, not towards me, per se.
+On the other hand, a few days after her fiancé’s murder, Cengiz received a notable invitation from the U.S. government: President Trump proposed a meeting at the White House.
+The same day, Hatice received a call from the Secretary of State, Mike Pompeo.
+She kindly declined.
+“The United States didn’t do anything for Jamal’s case,” she explained.
+“The U.S. has a responsibility towards the entire world, not towards me, per se.
 We are talking about the killing of a journalist who was an American resident.”
-Indeed, President Trump made it very clear that his priority was to protect the US’ economic relations with Saudi Arabia.
-That “lack of reaction”, Cengiz points out, “definitely damaged the image of the United States of America as the defenders of fundamental and human rights.”
+Indeed, President Trump made it very clear that his priority was to protect the U.S.’ economic ties with Saudi Arabia.
+That “lack of reaction,” as Cengiz put it, “definitely damaged the image of the United States of America as the defenders of fundamental and human rights.”

 Cengiz also expressed a critical view of Italy’s behavior.
-“It is a European Union member state and should have adopted a clearer attitude.
-What I’m talking about,” she clarifies, “is not punishing Saudi Arabia or Saudi people.
-I want the perpetrators to be brought to justice, and I want them to be punished.
+“It is a European Union member state and should have adopted a clearer attitude,” she said.
+“What I’m talking about,” she then clarified, “is not punishing Saudi Arabia or Saudi people.
+I want perpetrators to be brought to justice, and I want them to be punished.
 Italy and other EU member states could have condemned Saudi Arabia for this murder, or should have made a statement, or could have invited Saudi Arabia to at least make a statement about this incident.”

-Asked about the impact of Jamal’s murder on freedom of the press in the Middle East, Cengiz shows a surprisingly positive attitude.
+Asked about the impact of Khashoggi’s murder on freedom of the press in the Middle East, Cengiz showed a surprisingly positive attitude.
 According to her, the “sacrifice” of her fiancé has started to engender some promising effects in Saudi Arabia.
-After his killing, in fact, “the Saudi administration started to release some intellectuals and journalists very quickly, and they were heard at the court at least.
-Now,” she adds, “the Saudi Government recognizes that nothing could stay” concealed “behind closed doors anymore.”
-This was also, in some ways, “the purpose of Jamal while he was alive.
-We will see, of course, the implications in other Middle Eastern countries in the medium and long term.”
-Obviously, she clarifies, “nothing will compensate his loss”.
-That pain is imprinted in the intense gaze of this courageous young woman, who, along with some of his colleagues and friends, on October 2–the anniversary of Jamal’s death—will be commemorating him in front of the Saudi Consulate in Istanbul.
-In several other cities all over the world, other events will take place to remember Khashoggi and to call for truth and justice.
-On the verge of that painful and meaningful day, Hatice makes a solemn promise, “All together, we are planning to give a powerful message to the entire world.”
+After his killing, “the Saudi administration started to release some intellectuals and journalists very quickly, and they were heard at the court at least,” she said.
+“Now,” she added, “the Saudi Government recognizes that nothing could stay concealed behind closed doors anymore.”
+According to Cengiz, that was always one of the purposes of the Washington Post reporter while he was still alive.
+“We will see, of course, the implications in other Middle Eastern countries in the medium and long term,” she then pointed out.